You are here

 Why the Clean-Up?

 When the Mardi Gras festivities come to an end, what happens to all of the trash left behind after the parades?
 Discarded trash, litter, and beads from parades affect the beauty of our campus and community and can end up in our stormwater systems and waterways after heavy rains.
-On Thursday, February 23rd the Office of Sustainability hosted the Krewe de Coulee Post Mardi Gras Clean Up to help clean up Johnson street and keep our coulees clean!
+On Thursday, February 23, 2023 the Office of Sustainability hosted the Krewe de Coulee Post Mardi Gras Clean Up to help clean up Johnson street and keep our coulees clean!
 We had 30 volunteers in the Krewe de Coulee who collected 45 trashbags of litter.
 These volunteers were diverse members of the campus community, consisting of faculty, staff, and students from different academic disciplines.
+Since then, the Krewe de Coulee has become an annual clean up event for our campus and our community.

 Litter was not the only thing collected during Krewe de Coulee, data was also collected with a Litter Survey.
 The Litter Free Louisiana Survey app was utilized to record data during clean-up events.
 This program is funded by the Trash Free Gulf of Mexico Grant awarded by the Environmental Protection Agency (EPA).
 Pre and post Mardi Gras litter surveys were completed to measure the accumulation of litter following parades on the Johnston St. Route through campus.
 Volunteers were educated on how to use the app before clean-up began.